 - It is expected that the student mentee will develop substantial research skills and experience, resulting in a significant achievement or outcome such as a published research paper worthy of a scholarly journal by the end of the year in which the fellowship was awarded.

-- Both students and faculty mentors will be required to submit an evaluation at the end of the academic year.
+- Both students and faculty mentors are expected to submit an evaluation at the end of the academic year.

 - University of California Office of the President requires the Graduate Division to monitor/track the progress and eventual job placement of all diversity fellowship recipients.
 Faculty, staff and students involved in this program must comply with all requests for information from the Graduate Division.